jupiter-project/jupiter/contrib/README.txt

 This directory contains scripts and tools contributed by the community.
-They are not actively maintained by the Nxt core developers.
+They are not actively maintained by the Jupiter core developers.